Category & Sponsored Awards

 • Selected winners (approximately 10%) in the middle school division (grades 6-8) are eligible to compete in the Thermo Fisher Scientific Junior Innovators Challenge (formerly Broadcom Masters Competition).
 This competition culminates with a competition for the 30 finalists in Washington, DC, in October.

-• Over 90 top projects in the middle school and high school divisions are selected to compete in the California Science & Engineering Fair (CSEF).
+• About 100 top projects in the middle school and high school divisions are selected to compete in the California Science & Engineering Fair (CSEF).

 • In addition, there are more than 40 companies and organizations that sponsor Sponsored Awards to projects that meet their specific criteria (see below).